arunwagle/twilio-servicenow-aws-findagent-or-escalate-ivr/README.md

         - Modify TWILIO_FUNCTION_URL value to point to the Twilio Serverless function execute.js deployed as per the steps above.
         - Copy the contents of execute.js into the "Advanced Script" tab in ServiceNow.
         - Submit to create the business rule.

+## Run the demo

+1. Login to ServiceNow developer instance
+2. Go to Menu All > Incidents > New
+3. Fill all required details including short description of the incident
+4. Select Urgency = High and Submit.
+This will invoke the business rule to trigger the Twilio IVR Flow
+5. The IVR flow will call the phone number configured as a part of Twilio Serverless Functions setup .
+Refer to  <a href=”https://github.com/arunwagle/twilio-servicenow-aws-findagent-or-escalate-ivr#setup-twilio”  target="_blank">Twilio Serverless Functions setup</a>
+6. Listen to the options .
+Press 1 to accept the call,  2 to transfer to the next agent or 3 to escalate.
+7. Try out all the options and check the status of the incident in ServiceNow.
+The Additional comments (Customer visible) section will be populated with the appropriate comments.
+8. End the demo.

 # DISCLAIMER